My epic food tour of Japan

 Street food in Dotonbori

-The Dotonbori district where we spent the evening was more how I’d expected Japan to be – very loud, bright and bustling, with hot street food stalls everywhere you looked.
+The Dotonbori district in Osaka where we spent the evening was more how I’d expected Japan to be – very loud, bright and bustling, with hot street food stalls everywhere you looked.
 We joined the locals in eating some piping hot octopus balls (octopus fried in batter) and then worked our way through the entire menu of a tiny restaurant overlooking the river – with beer and wine it came to just £15 a head.

 Making soy sauce – with Mozart

-The owner of the factory, which was deep in the countryside, explained that the roast soy beans used in the production of soy sauce ferment the best when played the classical composer (others were tried but Mozart works the best) which is why the shed was echoing to the sounds of Mozart’s Requiem when we visited.
+The final day saw our group head by train to the countryside outside Kyoto to see soy sauce being made the traditional way – which turned out to be with the help of Mozart.
+The owner explained that the roast soy beans used in the production of soy sauce ferment the best when played the classical composer (others were tried but Mozart works the best), which is why the shed was echoing to the sounds of Mozart’s Requiem when we visited.

 Once fermented, the mixture is then sieved and pressed to make the rich, dark sauce – we even made some ourselves to take home with us.